 - The MMU recommends that aggregation not be permitted to offset unit specific penalties for failure to respond to a synchronized reserve event.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the use of Degree of Generator Performance (DGP) in the synchronized reserve market solution and improve the actual tier 1 estimate.
 If PJM continues to use DGP, DGP should be documented in PJM's manuals.
 (Priority: Medium.
 First reported 2018.
+Status: Not adopted.) - The MMU recommends that the details of VACAR Reserve Sharing Agreement (VRSA) be made public, including any responsibilities assigned to PJM and including the amount of reserves that Dominion commits to meet its obligations under the VRSA.
+(Priority: Medium.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that the VRSA be terminated and, if necessary, replaced by a reserve sharing agreement between PJM and VACAR South, similar to agreements between PJM and other bordering areas.
+(Priority: Medium.
+New recommendation.
 Status: Not adopted.) - The MMU recommends that a reason code be attached to every hour in which PJM market operations adds additional DASR MW.
 (Priority: Medium.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM modify the DASR Market to ensure that all resources cleared incur a real-time performance obligation.
+Status: Not adopted.) - The MMU recommends that PJM modify the DASR market to ensure that all resources cleared incur a real-time performance obligation.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that offers in the DASR Market be based on opportunity cost only in order to eliminate market power.
+Status: Not adopted.) - The MMU recommends that offers in the DASR market be based on opportunity cost only in order to mitigate market power.
 (Priority: Low.
 First reported 2009.
 Modified, 2018.
-Status: Not adopted.) - The MMU recommends that separate cost of service payments for reactive capability be eliminated and the cost of reactive capability be recovered in the capacity market.
+Status: Not adopted.) - The MMU recommends that all resources, new and existing, have a requirement to include and maintain equipment for primary frequency response capability as a condition of interconnection service.
+The PJM capacity and energy markets already compensate resources for frequency response capability and any marginal costs.
 (Priority: Medium.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends that payments for reactive capability, if continued, be based on the 0.90 power factor that PJM has determined is necessary.
-(Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that all resources, new and existing, have a requirement to include and maintain equipment for primary frequency response capability as a condition of interconnection service and that compensation is provided through the capacity and energy markets.
-(Priority: Medium.
-First reported 2018.
-Status: Not adopted.) - The MMU recommends for oil tanks shared with other resources that only a proportionate share of the minimum tank suction level (MTSL) be allocated to black start service.
-The MMU further recommends that the PJM tariff be updated to clearly state how the MTSL will be calculated for black start units sharing oil tanks.
-(Priority: Medium.
-First reported 2017.
 Status: Not adopted.)